West Baltimore gang takedown: 33 indicted on drug, gun and attempted murder charges, police say

 Maryland Attorney General Anthony Brown, joined by Baltimore Police Chief Michael Harrison and Mayor Brandon Scott, said the gang ran a drug enterprise distributing mainly fentanyl, heroin and cocaine.

-The gang allegedly used violence and the threat of violence to enforce their territory in south, southwest and west Baltimore, Brown said.
+The gang allegedly used violence and the threat of violence to enforce their territory in south, southwest and west Baltimore, Brown said, namely in the areas of West Baltimore Street and North Bentalou Street, South Calverton Road and Frederick Avenue and South Franklintown Road and Hollins Street.

+"Don't let this be you," Baltimore Mayor Brandon Scott said.
+"We are implementing the group violence reduction strategy in the way that it should be.
+We want you to change your life.
+We want you to stay alive.
+We don't want you to go to jail, but if you choose to do this that's what's going to happen to you."

 Those indicted, who range in age from 21 to 54, are charged with conspiracy to distribute controlled dangerous substances and firearms offenses.
 Three suspects are charged with first-degree attempted murder in connection with shootings caught on camera, Brown said.